7 Amazing Books About Addiction & Recovery

-These books about addiction and personal growth can help get you there.
+These books about addiction can help get you there.

-I’m going to share with you my personal favorites as well as non-sobriety related books on a whole host of topics that helped me get to 2.5 years of sobriety and a life I actually look forward to living each day.
+I’m going to share with you my personal favorites that helped me get to 2.5 years of sobriety and a life I actually look forward to living each day.

 At the risk of sounding a little too “self-help-y”, let’s dive right in.

 This book by Caroline Knapp was the first recovery memoir I ever read.
 It sparked the beginning of my transformation.